 Within both mitigation areas, three invasive plant species are the primary target of control efforts: giant reed (Arundo donax), castor bean (Ricinus communis) and salt cedar (Tamarix ramosissima [chinensis]).
 These species are targeted for control as defined in the September 2013 work plan that was prepared by the Southwest Wetlands Interpretive Association (SWIA).

-Please see the Final Wetlands Mitigation and Monitoring Plan (WMMP) for the Tijuana River Valley Channel Maintenance Project (Dudek 2013), for additional information regarding specific mitigation details.
+The Final Wetlands Mitigation and Monitoring Plan (WMMP) for the Tijuana River Valley Channel Maintenance Project (Dudek 2013), provides a detailed account of the specifics pertaining to the mitigation plan.